UPDATE: due to the corona-pandemic, this cycling journey has been postponed until late 2022, follow here the latest developments of the journey

 The decision is made.
-On April 1, I will fly to Fairbanks in Alaska to undertake a new long-distance bicycle journey.
+On April 1, 2020 I will go to Fairbanks in Alaska to undertake a new long-distance bicycle journey.
 This time from Alaska to Argentina.
 And that’s not a joke.

 In my last article I wrote about the common thread in my year 2019.
 It’s a vulnerable piece and came straight from my heart.
 I have been writing irregularly since 2012, but rarely manage to express my thoughts so clear.